cucumber/compatibility-kit/README.md

 Next, for each feature in the CCK suite, write step definitions that work with your implementation - these should be _equivalent_ to the reference step definitions from the devkit, but with the appropriate language, syntax etc.

+NB: For some flavours of cucumber, how you write code to do certain actions can vary **heavily!** Ensure the steps are equivalent!

 ### Testing

 Now you can build your CCK test.
 For each feature in the CCK suite, it should: